niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 If I optimize the resources before moving, I would have only around $1,000 compute cost and $120 of storage cost for a total cost of $1,150 a month for the migration project.

-And I can upload those migration plans to the Azure Migration Assistant to help with the migration.

 And thanks to Turbonomic, I can gain about $1,300.
 This doesn't seem like an enormous amount but 50% does.

 So if you scale this to your cloud cost, imagine what a 25%-50% reduction in cost would mean to you.

+Furthermore I can upload those migration plans to the Azure Migration Assistant to help with the migration.

-And with that I am confident that the immediate perfomance problems are being solved and that we have a solid plan to stabilize the platform for the next 6 months and a good idea fo the susequent move to the cloud.
+And with that I am confident that the immediate perfomance problems are being solved and that we have a solid plan to stabilize the platform for the next 6 months and a good idea fo the subsequent move to the cloud.

 So Christmas and the holiday selling season are saved and my CTO should be happy, at least until next year, when we start talking about moving to cloud.